papercode82/DualSketch/dataset/README.md

 ## MAWI Traffic Traces (2024)

 - **Description**: The MAWI dataset is maintained by [the MAWI Working Group](http://www.wide.ad.jp/project/wg/mawi.html) of [the WIDE Project](http://www.wide.ad.jp/).
 It provides daily backbone traffic traces captured at the WIDE–ISP transit link, widely used in tasks such as heavy hitter identification.
-- **Sample File**: A small demo file (in CSV format) is provided, parsed from the original MAWI traces.
+- **Demo File**: A small demo file (in CSV format) is provided, parsed from the original MAWI traces.
 - **Full Dataset**: Can be downloaded from the MAWI archive:
   https://mawi.wide.ad.jp/mawi/